 At mealtime Boaz said to Ruth, "Come here and eat some of the food and dip your piece of bread in the vinegar."
 So she sat beside the reapers, and he passed her some roasted grain.
 She ate until she was satisfied and had some left.
-When she rose to ate until she was satisfied and had some left.
 When she rose to glean, Boaz gave this order to his young men: "Let her glean some for her from the bundles and leave for her to glean, and do not find fault with her."